CodingBitsDev/hasuraLoginDocker/README.md

 All set up with the use of Docker an Hasura, paired with a node Express server.

+I'm talking in more detail about how this works and how it was created in [this blog post](https://coding-bits.net/blog/hasura-login-docker).

 ## How to use?

 1. Fork this repository for whatever backend project you need